Daily Rules that Will Keep Your Home Clean

 Rule #2.
 Give Things a Home so You Can Put Them Away

-This rule really does hold true for just about everything.
-Let’s look at this more deeply so see what I mean.
+This concept works for just about everything.
+Let’s break it down a bit further so you can see exactly what I mean.

 Now that you know what clutter is, the next part is making it all easier to keep it put away off of the counters and off of the floor.